Most dive accidents happen at the surface. The following are possible problems and ways to prevent them.

 - Maintain your self-rescue skills.

 - Watch your console, gas supply, and dive times.

-- Keep close to your buddy.
+- Keep close to your buddy or dive professional.

 The most underestimated underwater skill is buoyancy control.
 This skill can prevent many surface and underwater problems from occurring.
 The Open Water 20 training program will train you to a superior level of buoyancy control, and you will be trained to an even higher level.